PSP92/project-1-329/readme.md

 #### PostMVP

 - Anything else that is not MVP
+SVG paths/ the website from aaron he uses this a lot Make my own icon
+Animations
+slide transitions

 ## Functional Components